Description du projet

 Polariton Technologies Ltd.’s plasmonic electro-optic modulators overcome this limitation by relying on plasmonics rather than photonics.
 Based on a scientific breakthrough at ETH Zurich, we could demonstrate plasmonic modulators that are more than 10-times faster than current modulators (500 GHz world record in the lab).
 Moreover, our modulators are 100-times more compact, more energy-efficient, and potentially cheaper in production.
 Our technology is the urgently needed technological step overcoming the electro-optic bottleneck.
 We enable the optical communication infrastructure to catch-up with the impressively growing demand for data transport.

 Since Polariton Technologies Ltd. joined the InnoBooster program, we are happy to say that we could further develop our company on many different levels.
-We not only were able to strengthen our financial situation with different types of funding mechanisms, but also had the opportunity to grow our team.
+We not only were able strengthen our financial situation with different types of funding mechanisms, but also had the opportunity to grow our team.
 Further, we are proud to have had a successful field demo with a selected customer.
 We could demonstrate our technology outside our lab for the first time and have demonstrated a world record in terms of speed.
+Followed by the product release in 2021, Polariton will focus on scaling-up manufacturing processes, strengthen our R&D team and built up our SG&A teams.

 W. Heni, Y. Fedoryshyn, B. Baeuerle, A. Josten, C. B. Hoessbacher, A. Messner, C. Haffner, T. Watanabe, Y. Salamin, U. Koch, D. L. Elder, L. R. Dalton, and J. Leuthold, "Plasmonic IQ modulators with attojoule per bit electrical energy consumption," Nature Communications, vol. 10, no. 1, p.
 1694, 2019/04/12 2019.